DanielRotenberg/androidx/compose/docs/compose-api-guidelines.md

 ### Why

 Jetpack Compose discourages the use and creation of singletons or companion object state that cannot be treated as _stable_ over time and across threads, reducing the usefulness of a distinction between singleton objects and other forms of constants.
-This forms a consistent expectation of API shape for consuming code whether the implementation detail is a top-level `val`, a `companion object`, an `enum class`, or a `sealed class` with nested `object` subclasses. `myFunction(Foo)` and `myFunction(Foo.Bar)` carry the same meaning and intent for calling code regardless of specific implementation details.
+This forms a consistent expectation of API shape for consuming code whether the implementation detail is a top-level `val`, a `companion object`, an `enum class`, or a `sealed class` with nested `object` subclasses. `yourFunction(Foo)` and `yourFunction(Foo.Bar)` carry the same meaning and intent for calling code regardless of specific implementation details.

 Library and app code with a strong existing investment in `CAPITALS_AND_UNDERSCORES` in their codebase MAY opt for local consistency with that pattern instead.